-3.7 The Vice President and Chief Information Officer
+3.6 The Vice President and Chief Information Officer

-\The Vice President and Chief Information Officer, who is responsible to the President, oversees instructional technology, research computing, user support, web development, digital infrastructure, administrative systems, and data integration/management.
-[Added 2011, Rev. 2015] [Revised per Provost at request of Vice President and Chief Information Officer]
+The Vice President and Chief Information Officer, who is responsible to the President, oversees instructional technology, research computing, user support, web development, digital infrastructure, administrative systems, and data integration/management.
+[Added 2011, Rev. 2015; Rev. per Provost at request of Vice President and Chief Information Officer]

-\3.7.1 The Executive Director of IT Operations oversees the daily aspects of IT operations such as budget, planning, and project management.
-[Added per Provost at request of Vice President and Chief Information Officer]

-3.7.2 The Director of Digital Infrastructure leads a team responsible for designing, building, and supporting server, storage, identity, and network infrastructures.
-[Added 2015]

-3.7.3 The Director of Learning and Researching Technologies partners with faculty to support teaching, learning, and research activities that are enabled by technology.
-[Added 2015, Rev. 2019]

-3.7.4 The Director of User Services supports the general-purpose use of technology by the campus community.
-[Added 2015]

-\3.7.5 The Director of Application and Integration Development leads a team dedicated to development, supporting, and extending web technologies and data integrations used by faculty, students, and staff.
-[Added 2015] [Revised per Provost at request of Vice President and Chief Information Officer]
+- 3.6.1 The Executive Director of IT Operations oversees the daily aspects of IT operations such as budget, planning, and project management.
+[Added per Provost at request of Vice President and Chief Information Officer] - 3.6.2 The Director of Digital Infrastructure leads a team responsible for designing, building, and supporting server, storage, identity, and network infrastructures.
+[Added 2015] - 3.6.3 The Director of Learning and Researching Technologies partners with faculty to support teaching, learning, and research activities that are enabled by technology.
+[Added 2015, Rev. 2019] - 3.7.4 The Director of User Services supports the general-purpose use of technology by the campus community.
+[Added 2015] - 3.6.5 The Director of Application and Integration Development leads a team dedicated to development, supporting, and extending web technologies and data integrations used by faculty, students, and staff.
+[Added 2015; Rev. per Provost at request of Vice President and Chief Information Officer]

-3.8 The Vice President of Enrollment Management [Rev. 2014]
+3.7 The Vice President for Enrollment Management [Rev. 2014]

-The Vice President of Enrollment Management oversees the enrollment services to students in the areas of admissions and financial aid.
+The Vice President for Enrollment Management oversees the enrollment services to students in the areas of admissions and financial aid.
 [Rev. 1997, 2010, 2014]